sleeyax/stremio-addons/README.md

 ```

 ## Info for developers
-[lerna](https://lerna.js.org/) is used to manage the monorepo, but you should be able to build and run a single addon without it.
-Running `npm install` in the addon directory should do the trick.
-However, if you already have lerna installed just run `lerna bootstrap` at the repo root to get all dependencies for all packages.
-If you do not have lerna installed yet, run `npm install` at the repo root (the directory where this README is in) and proceed with the command above.
+All addons are written in [TypeScript](https://www.typescriptlang.org/).
+Also, [lerna](https://lerna.js.org/) is used to manage the monorepo.

+### Installation
+To install all required developer dependencies that are shared accross addons, navigate to the root directory (the directory where this README is in) and run `npm install`.
+Next, run `lerna bootstrap` at the repo root to get all dependencies for all addons.
+You can also ignore lerna completely and get dependencies for a single addon by running `npm install` within that addon directory as usual.